devv-shayan/Trueears/README.md

    - Transcribe your audio via Groq Whisper
    - Apply LLM formatting (if enabled) based on the matched app profile
    - Automatically paste the result

+### File Mentions in Cursor

+When using Cursor editor, you can mention files in your dictation by saying "@filename" (e.g., "@app.tsx" or "@userService.js").
+Scribe will automatically insert a clickable file reference that Cursor recognizes, allowing you to quickly navigate to files while dictating.

 ### Keyboard Shortcuts